liuchengxu/vim-clap/INSTALL.md

 ### `Rust`

-If you have installed Rust on your system, specifically, `cargo` executable exists, you can build the extra tools for a performant and nicer vim-clap using this single command `:call clap#helper#build_all()`.
+If you have installed Rust on your system, specifically, `cargo` executable exists, you can build the extra tools for a performant and nicer vim-clap using this single command `:call clap#installer#build_all()`.

 #### `maple` binary